MaxEtzo/SDC-Traffic-Signs-Classifier/README.md

 #### 1. Basic summary of the dataset:

-I used python's native `len` and numpy's `shape` methods to obtain the information on the datasets and the format.
+I used python's native `len` and numpy's `shape` methods to obtain the information on the datasets and the image format.
 ```python
 n_train = len(y_train)
 n_valid = len(y_valid)